 Investing can be a daunting prospect for someone with little to no knowledge or experience.
 However, there are hundreds of tools available to help you make a success of it and if you lack the discipline or interest to trade the markets yourself, then modern platforms can literally take it all out of your hands with premade portfolios that look after your investments for you.

-You might also like: Guide on How to Start Investing
+You might also like: Guide on Investing for Beginners

 The Power of Automation

 Saving isn’t always easy, indeed the very thought of budget planning, setting goals, and working out how much you can afford to save is enough to deter most people from taking any action.
 As a species who have come from a past of communal living, we are not even hard wired to save, and since we only lived into our 40’s as little as 100 years ago, it’s no wonder we don’t have an appetite for saving.